 The short answer is that Ryzen and Threadripper CPUs target consumer and prosumer markets.
 And in those two markets, there’s simply no demand for dual CPU motherboards.
 It’s because the most powerful Threadripper CPUs have 64 cores.
 That’s more than enough power for almost any kind of use case.

 This is the same reason why there are only Xeon-based dual CPU motherboards.
-Intel also produces workstation CPUs and they were more than enough for any kind of home-usage.
-At least back when Intel had advantage over AMD.
+Intel also produces workstation CPUs and they were more than enough for any kind of home usage.
+At least back when Intel had the advantage over AMD.
 This isn’t the case anymore.

 If you want a dual CPU motherboard you have to get server-class processors.
 Luckily, both Intel and AMD server CPUs have dual-socket motherboards so you can pick between the two.